Embarking on our future:

 Addressing today's environmental and sustainability challenges calls for new forms of individual and collective leadership.
 The Earth Leadership Program has adapted the concept and dimensions of this framework to help academic environmental leaders around the world become agents of change within and beyond their universities.

 Why “Collective Leadership?”
-We continue to embrace a leadership model that encourages individuals to cross boundaries and work collaboratively to transform systems.
+We embrace a leadership model that encourages individuals to cross boundaries and work collaboratively to transform systems.
 This collective leadership model is well-suited to academic researchers who rely on broad networks to advance sustainability.